 Aiden was diagnosed with severe pulmonary vein stenosis the day before his baby brother was born on 29th June 2020.
-Scans showed he had only three pulmonary veins instead of four and they were “wired up wrong” - they had grown out from his heart at odd angles.
-To compensate, the outer lining of his heart worked harder, causing it to enlarge.
-It’s a condition sometimes present in premature babies, but Caitlin’s pregnancy with Aiden had gone full term and, other than an overnight stay in an incubator, he had been well and was sent home.
+Scans showed he had only three pulmonary veins instead of four and they were “wired up wrong” having grown out from his heart at odd angles.
+To compensate, heart worked harder causing it to enlarge.

 Aiden's astronaut wish

 Aiden had a stent fitted and, when his family knew the time he had left was limited, they wanted to do something positive.
 That’s when his family was referred to Make-A-Wish by Aiden’s consultant.

 Caitlin explained: “Aiden was a clever boy who loved learning and soaked up information like a sponge.
 He really got into learning about space when he started school.
 We visited Winchester Science Museum for his fifth birthday, and he loved watching the science experiments.
 So, his wish was to meet an astronaut.”

 Wishgranter, Tequilla and her team got their heads together to see what Make-A-Wish could still do for Aiden under coronavirus restrictions.
 She ordered him a virtual reality headset so he could walk in space via special goggles.
 Major Tim Peake agreed to record a video message for Aiden which he loved!
 Tequilla also arranged for a star to be named after him because one of his family’s favourite quotes is from the story of Peter Pan: “Second star to the right and straight on till morning.”
 It’s fitting that it’s in the constellation of Hercules because Aiden was such a strong little boy.